This post may contain affiliate links. Please read our disclosure policy.

 You could bulk this up with the addition of a wide variety of vegetables—sliced mushrooms, corn, mixed vegetables, chopped broccoli, spinach, etc.

 Served with a simple green salad, to which I added a chopped ripe pear, the combination of flavors and textures made for a satisfying meal.
-I'll definitely make this tuna casserole again the next time a comfort food craving strikes.
+I will definitely make this tuna casserole again the next time a comfort food craving strikes.

 - Use short curly fusilli pasta instead of noodles